ErsatzTV/ErsatzTV/docs/user-guide/search.md

 ﻿## Search Box

-Movies, Shows, Artists and Music Videos can be searched using the search box next to the ErsatzTV logo.
+Movies, Shows, Episodes, Artists and Music Videos can be searched using the search box next to the ErsatzTV logo.

 ![Search Box](../images/search-box.png)